TMAJ Server Setup

 - server.properties:

-database.
+manually.
 This directory must be readable and writable by the

 tomcat service.
+The default is:

 - tmaj.jnlp